ontio/ontology-python-compiler/README.md

 - Added [libont.py](https://github.com/ontio/ontology-python-compiler/blob/master/ontology/libont.py) to support various list functions such as list removal and element in
 - Additional syntax checks
 - More accurate debug messages

-#### Contributing

-We appreciate your help!
-New features, tests and documentation are all needed.

-Create a new pull request with your changes and be sure to include a description of what is being fixed.

 ## Installation